parasaurolophus/automation/README.md

-In addition, some `function` nodes in these flows load the [suncalc](https://www.npmjs.com/package/suncalc) package dynamically, which must be enabled in _settings.js_ (true by default, but see below).
+In addition, some `function` nodes in these flows load the [suncalc](https://www.npmjs.com/package/suncalc) package dynamically, which must be enabled in _settings.js_ (true by default).

+> **Note:** The Hue and PowerView API's are accessed directly using
+> `http request` nodes rather than through specialized node packages
+> from the Node-RED library.
+Similarly, _suncalc_ is accessed directly
+> from JavaScript code in `function` nodes rather than through a
+> wrapper node.
+The only non-standard node used,
+> _@parasaurolophus/node-red-eventsource_, is developed and maintained
+> by the same author for the specific needs of these flows.

 ## Configuration